perkun/cppargs/README.md

 Args args = parser.parse_args(argc, argv);
 ```

-Then you can ask, whether a option was specified by the user
+Then you can ask, whether an option was specified by the user

 ```cpp
 if (args["flag_1"])
 	cout << "flag_1 defined" << endl;
 ```

 Both short and long names work.
+This is the intended way of checking the values
-This is the intended way of checking the values of flags.
-Check for the
+of flags.
+You can also check for the existence of an option before asking for
-existance of an option before asking for its value.
+its value.

 ## Getting options' values

 To get the values of options, vector options or positional arguments, use these
-templated methods of a `Args` class object:
+template methods of the `Args` class object:

 ```cpp
 args.get_value<int>("option_A");